-For electronically governed units, once the configured automatic start condition exists, the display powers up, the panel starts the engine and follows the throttle control profile configured (refer to diagram).
+Once the configured automatic start condition exists, the display powers up, the panel starts the engine and follows the throttle control profile configured (see diagram).
 The flexible throttle profile includes various speeds and times for a variety of scenarios.

 When the configured stop conditions exist, the panel reduces the engine speed per the throttle profile and stops the engine.
 If the configured start conditions exist before the shutdown process is complete, the engine will return to the previous speed until the stop condition exists.